mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

                                     receiveAssetClass
                                     cTokenAsset

-The value consists of a minimum amount of ADA, the control token which will be minted in this transaction, and the tokens that should be paid to the receiver.
+The value consists of a minimum amount of ADA, the control token that will be minted and the tokens that should be paid to the receiver.
-In the datum we include the sender's address, the payment expected and the control token asset class, that will be burned at resolving or canceling.
+In the datum we include the sender's address, the payment expected and the control token asset class that will be burned at resolving or canceling.

-Then we specify the transaction by defining lookups and constraints
+Then we specify the transaction by defining lookups and constraints:

 .. code:: Haskell